-The 2018 Goldsmiths Young Writer Prize has now closed for entries, and has moved into the judging phase.
+The 2018 Goldsmiths Young Writer Prize has now closed for entries.

 What is the Goldsmiths Young Writer Prize?

 A short story competition aimed at finding the next generation of writing talent.
 Entries are welcomed from school and college students currently studying in the UK.